 Dental Hygiene is one of four select degree programs in the College’s Allied Health department.
 The programs in this department can accept only a limited number of students each year.
 Students can apply for admission into the Dental Hygiene program after completing all prerequisites required.

 Students are allowed to submit one application to only ONE program in the Allied Health department per year.
-Applications for Dental Hygiene open in October, and the application priority deadline is March 1.
+Applications for Dental Hygiene open in October, and the application priority deadline is March 1, or until the program seats have been filled.
 The Dental Hygiene program begins once a year in July at the start of the late summer term.
 Submitting an application before or on the day of the priority deadline ensures students that their application will be given the strongest possible consideration.
 Applications remain open until the program is full.

 Minimum GPA Requirement